Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Methodology

-{\textit{Instruction:}} \texttt{Goal: to discriminate these visual concepts in a photo.
-Please list all possible visual descriptive phrases for each visual concept.}
+\begin{adjustwidth}{10pt}{10pt} \textbf{Goal}: To discriminate these visual concepts in a photo.
+Please list all possible visual descriptive phrases for each visual concept. \end{adjustwidth}

-In this template, \texttt{[CLS]} represents the concept name, and \texttt{[DEF]} stands for its definition from WordNet~\cite{wordnet}.
-The LLM then generates a roster of distinctive attributes for each category, such as `red-and-black tail'.
-Each (category, attribute) pair is filled into an ensemble of CLIP prompts, \eg, ``\texttt{A photo of a \{category\} with \{attribute}\}.'', and forms an augmented text embedding.
-This forms an enhanced text embedding.
-For practicality and clarity, and to sidestep ambiguity arising from the polysemy phenomenon, we utilize all synsets and their definitions from WordNet~\cite{wordnet} for a single category as the input visual concepts for the LLM prompt.
+In this template, \texttt{[CLS]} represents the category name, and \texttt{[DEF]} stands for its definition from WordNet~\cite{wordnet}.
+The LLM then generates a list of distinctive attributes for each category, such as `red-and-black tail'.
+To avoid linguistic ambiguity arising from the polysemy phenomenon, we utilize all possible synset-definition pairs in WordNet~\cite{wordnet} for a single category as the input visual concepts for the LLM prompt.
+Finally, each (category, attribute) pair is filled into a CLIP prompt for augmentation, \eg, ``A photo of a \{category\} with \{attribute\}.''.
+An ensemble of augmented text embeddings for each category name is constituted.

-\para{Re-alignment.} During the re-alignment phase, our goal is to enhance the structural semantic alignments outlined in Eq.~\ref{eq:vote}.
-We achieve this by re-establishing alignments between image clusters and the enriched text embeddings from the earlier step.
-The refined structural semantic alignment, $\tilde{M} \in \mathbf{R}^{K \times |\mathcal{W}|}$, is derived by casting votes on all augmented text embeddings produced in the prompting stage.

-To be precise, the alignment relationship between the $k$-th cluster and word $w_j$ is determined by the normalized sum of occasions where the category $w_j$ ranks within the top-3 closest matches for all image embeddings $\mathbf{z}\in \Gamma_k$, w.r.t. all augmented text embeddings $\mathcal{A}_k$.
-The process can be described by the equation:
+\para{Re-alignment.} During the re-alignment phase, our goal is to enhance the structural semantic alignments in Eq.~\ref{eq:vote}.
+The refined re-alignment matrix, $\tilde{M} \in \mathbf{R}^{K \times |\mathcal{W}|}$, is derived by casting votes on all augmented text embeddings generated in the previous prompting stage.
+Specifically, the re-alignment probability between the $k$-th cluster and word $w_j$ is determined by the frequencies of augmented embeddings of the word $w_j$ in $\mathcal{A}_k$ being the top-3 nearest neighbors of $\mathbf{z}\in \Gamma_k$.
+We denote $\mathcal{A}_k$ as the set of augmented embeddings of all candidate category words of $\Gamma_k$.
+It can be formulated as:

-where, $\texttt{top3}$ identifies the three closest words to the query image embedding $\mathbf{z}$, determined using cosine distance.
-Meanwhile, $\arg$ extracts the category name linked with the enriched text embedding.
-In the matrix $\tilde{M}_{k,j}$, each row signifies the voting probability of the top-3 vocabulary terms for the $k$-th cluster.
-To establish a clear relationship between clusters and words, we employ the maximum Hungarian matching technique~\cite{hungarian} on a bipartite graph, using the weight matrix $\tilde{M}$.
-This approach ensures that no category is linked with multiple clusters.
-Consequently, every cluster is paired with a unique pseudo category label.